monado3/MagicAmazonWishList/README.md

 Therefore, when you'd like to fetch the latest information,* `$ pipenv run clear && pipenv run start`

 ## Notes
-- As defalut this program uses Amazon.co.jp,<br>because this program is written on the assumption that it is used in Japan.<br>
+- This program uses Amazon.co.jp as default,<br>because this program is written on the assumption that it is used in Japan.<br>
 You need to change some parts of codes, if you'd like to use other countries' Amazon.
+- From the second time use of main.py, the execution time will be shorter thanks to cache.

 ## Examples